Whitte History, Family Crest & Coats of Arms

 Early History of the Whitte family

-Another 339 words (24 lines of text) covering the years 1236, 1376, 1426, and 1658 are included under the topic Early Whitte History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Whitte research.
+Another 101 words (7 lines of text) covering the years 1236, 1376, 1426, and 1658 are included under the topic Early Whitte History in all our PDF Extended History products and printed products wherever possible.

 Whitte Spelling Variations

 Spelling variations of this family name include: White, Whyte, Wight and others.

 Early Notables of the Whitte family (pre 1700)